wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 How can I forward my logs to another solution or SOC?
 -----------------------------------------------------

-You can download your data by :ref:`accessing cold storage<cloud_your_environment_accessing_cold_storage>` or through the Elasticsearch API if access has been authorized.
+You can download your data by :ref:`accessing cold storage<cloud_your_environment_accessing_cold_storage>`.
 Then, you will be able to push it to other solutions or Security Operations Center (SOC).